dusty-nv/jetson-inference/docs/jetpack-setup-2.md

 ### Jetson TX1/TX2/Xavier

 Other Jetson's should be flashed by downloading the [NVIDIA SDK Manager](https://developer.nvidia.com/embedded/dlc/nv-sdk-manager) to a host PC running Ubuntu 16.04 x86_64 or Ubuntu 18.04 x86_64.
-Connect the Micro-USB port to your host PC and enter the device into Recovery Mode.
+Connect the Micro-USB or USB-C port to your host PC and enter the device into Recovery Mode.

 <img src="https://github.com/dusty-nv/jetson-inference/raw/python/docs/images/nvsdkm.png" width="800">